Lone Worker Safety for Laboratory Technicians and Scientists

 Common Lone Working Laboratory Risks

-Exposure to hazardous materials which may be flammable, corrosive, toxic or radioactive.
+Exposure to hazardous substances including corrosive, toxic or radioactive materials.

-Lone working in the laboratory while completing high-risk tasks.
+Lone working in laboratory settings while conducting experiments or research.

 Dealing with complex machinery and processes.